pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Tiled VAE

-The core technique is to estimate GroupNorm params.
+The core technique is to estimate GroupNorm params for seamless generation.

-1. The image is split into tiles and padded with 11/32 pixels' in decoder/encoder.
+1. The image is split into tiles, which are then padded with 11/32 pixels' in decoder/encoder.
 2. When Fast Mode is disabled:
    1. The original VAE forward is decomposed into a task queue and a task worker, which start to process each tile.
    2. When GroupNorm is needed, it suspends, stores current GroupNorm mean and var, send everything to RAM, and turns to the next tile.